 If you require any further information about specific access or need advice on planning your visit, please contact us: +44 (0) 131 555 5566 (Monday to Friday 9am – 5pm) or email firstname.lastname@example.org.

 If we have not covered your access requirements below or in our document, please contact us and we will be happy to discuss your needs and offer assistance where we can.

-There is free parking in Ocean Terminal.
-The nearest dedicated parking for wheelchair users to our Visitor Centre is in the blue car park on level E. When entering Ocean Terminal's car park lift, select level E for our Visitor Centre.
+There is free parking in Ocean Terminal's car park.
+Level E is the closes to our Visitor Centre.
+If parking on another level, when entering Ocean Terminal's car park lift, select level E for our Visitor Centre.

-*Please note: the Britannia tour is not suitable for Shopmobility electric wheelchairs, and the Royal Deck Tea Room is only accessible to wheelchairs no wider than 670mm, as it can only be accessed via the original on board lift.
+*Please note: the Britannia tour is not suitable for Shopmobility electric wheelchairs.
+The length of a mobility scooter must also be taken into consideration due to the nature of the ship and the tight corridors.
+At the ticket desk they can confirm whether it will be possible to visit in your mobility scooter, with five wheelchairs available as alternatives.
+The Royal Deck Tearoom is only accessible to wheelchairs no wider than 670mm, as it can only be accessed via the original on board lift.

 PEOPLE WITH REDUCED MOBILITY

 Each of Britannia's decks is accessed via a shore-side lift tower and stairwell.
-There are also several places to rest during the tour.
 All seats without ropes are there for you to use and enjoy your audio tour.
-Wheelchairs can also be hired free of charge from our Visitor Centre, just ask a member of staff on arrival.
+Wheelchairs can be hired free of charge from our Visitor Centre, just ask a member of staff on arrival.

 ACCESS FOR BUGGIES

 Buggies are welcomed on board Britannia.
 All but the widest double buggies will have full access to the Britannia tour (max width 670mm).
 We have baby changing facilities in the Visitor Centre and on board.
 There are also dedicated parent and child parking bays on level E of the car park.